 Hardwood Ski and Bike is a full-service cross country ski and mountain bike center.
 The facility features award-winning trails for every age and every level of ability.
 Hardwood has over 100 km of adventurous one-way mountain bike trails along with a pump track, trails area and other fun features including a 9 hole disc golf course.
 In the winter Hardwood has 40 pristine km cross country ski trails and 14 km of snowshoe trails.
 In the winter Hardwood allows fatbiking (conditions permitting) 7 days a week.
 A limited number of fatbike rentals are available.
 Ski, snowshoe and bike rentals are available plus the retail shoppe and service shop can help you with your cross country or mountain biking needs.
 Facilities include a food truck, free parking, first-aid, and a west wing/day lodge.
 Hardwood offers ski/bike lessons and programs.
 Certified “Bicycle-Friendly” by Ontario By Bike.
 Cycling Friendly Ontario By Bike Certified

-Horseshoe Resort is the place to go for outdoor attractions that are fun for the whole family, all year round!
+Horseshoe Resort is the place to go for outdoor adventures that are fun for the whole family, all year round!
 In the winter months, feel the rush with 28 ski runs, 304 feet of vertical rise, 5 lifts, Ontario’s longest beginner’s carpet and a new and improved Terrain Park.
 Horseshoe will deliver all the excitement you can handle!
 While you’re here, come and try cross country skiing.
 With 30kms of double track set machine groomed trails, we offer some of the best cross country skiing in Canada.
 If skiing isn’t your thing, strap on some snowshoes, jump on a fat bike or create everlasting memories on Ontario’s longest snow tubing hill.
 There are so many fun winter activities for everyone to enjoy.
-In the summer months, you can help your kids develop new skills and brave new heights through activities such as rock climbing, biking, obstacle courses, treetop trekking, mini putt, golf and so much more!
-Summer 2017 saw the addition of Lake Horseshoe, a man-made lake featuring a sandy beach with fun waterfront activities for the entire family.
-Lake Horseshoe also provides more water for snowmaking operations in the winter!
-Let Freestyle Ontario Water Ramp Camps take your skiing […]
+In the summer months, brave new heights through activities such as downhill mountain biking or Treetop Trekking.
+Have fun exploring the cross country trails by hiking or biking, play a round on our 12-Hole Valley Golf Course, go mini putting, or mine for gems at slopeside and more!
+Splash around in Lake Horseshoe, a man-made lake featuring a sandy beach with fun waterfront activities such as paddle boarding and kayaking.
+Year-round, we have offers and packages to suit families, […]

 This 15km trail is a system of paved and gravel trails serving the City of Orillia.
 The paved portion, known as the Millennium Trail, is part of the Trans Canada Trail System and connects with the Uhthoff Trail in Severn Township.